A brief but common Q&A between a reasonable pain practitioner (GP, Osteo, EP, Psych) and a pain sufferer.

 If you’ve had a sports injury or lifted something incorrectly or had pain come on insidiously you should see a GP or an Osteo.

-If you’ve had disabling pain for more than 6 weeks you should see a GP or depending on what they diagnose consider seeing a Psychologist and Exercise Physiologist together.
+If you’ve had disabling pain for more than 6 weeks you should see a GP or depending on what they diagnose consider seeing a Psychologist.

-If you’re coming back from surgery then a team care approach of Osteopathy and Exercise Physiology is great.
+If you’re coming back from surgery then a team care approach to Osteopathy in Melbourne is a great option.

 If you have headaches an Osteo is usually great but a Psychologist may also be able to help if there is an underlying element of stress or anxiety is there.